How a California Condo Association Built Wildfire Resilience with Parametric Insurance

 Problem

-After the 2025 Palisades Wildfire, a condo association in California realized that their traditional coverage did not provide adequate capacity and sought out an affordable, alternative solution for wildfire coverage.
-Their goal was to avoid the need for further fundraising from the HOA and to satisfy the lender’s requirement for wildfire coverage.
+After the 2025 Palisades Wildfire a condo association in California reviewed their traditional coverage and noted it did not provide adequate capacity.
+To avoid the need for further fundraising from the HOA, and to satisfy the lender’s requirement for wildfire coverage, the insured sought an affordable alternative solution.

 Solution